Low-Scale Inflationary Magnetogenesis without Baryon Isocurvature Problem: Acknowledgement

 \section{Acknowledgement}

+We thank Kohei Kamada for useful discussions.
 The work is supported by JSPS KAKENHI Grant Nos.~JP23KJ0642 (F.U.), JP23K03424, JP20H05854 (T.F.), JP22K03642 (S.T.) and also by the Forefront Physics and Mathematics Program to Drive Transformation (F.U.) and Waseda University Special Research Project No.~2023C-473 (S.T.).